InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Related Work

 \subsection{KV Recomputation}

-KV recomputation methods aim to recover accuracy when reusing independently prefetched KV caches by selectively recomputing a small subset of tokens under the full context.
+KV recomputation methods recover interactions across independently prefetched KV caches by selectively recom- puting a small subset of tokens under the full context with a global causal mask.
 CacheBlend identifies tokens whose cached KV states deviate most from full-context attention, while EPIC mitigates positional mismatch by recomputing fixed chunk-initial tokens.
-These approaches select recomputation targets based on token-level deviation or positional heuristics, without explicitly modeling how information propagates to generated tokens.
-In contrast, our method selects tokens based on their capacity to transmit information across chunks, jointly accounting for semantic relevance and positional influence under inference-time attention geometry.
+These approaches select recom- putation targets through token-level deviation or positional heuristics, without explicitly modeling information flow.
+Our method is related to prompt-guided token selection in that it uses query-conditioned attention as a relevance signal; however, the central distinction is that we study this signal in the multi-chunk KV reuse setting, where the positional geometry used during scoring must match the geometry used during inference.
+Unlike methods that treat selection as relevance estimation, our method se- lects tokens based on their capacity to transmit information across chunks, jointly accounting for semantic relevance and positional influence under inference-time attention geometry.